BlaqueDevs/se-assignment-day-4-software-project-management-MURACHIAJIMMY/README.md

 1. Identifying Key Trends in Education Technology (EdTech):

 Mobile-First Approach:
 Teachers and parents increasingly rely on smartphones.
-Your software needs to be highly mobile-responsive or offer dedicated mobile apps.
+My software needs to be highly mobile-responsive or offer dedicated mobile apps.
 This informs development by making mobile user experience a top priority.

 Cloud-Based Solutions: